Malaysia–New Zealand relations: Trade and economic relations

 The trade and economic relationship between Malaysia and New Zealand is strong.
 This is in part because Malaysia occupies an influential position within the Association of Southeast Asian Nations (ASEAN), and is well-known to New Zealanders.
 In 2005, Malaysia and New Zealand initiated discussions on a bilateral free-trade agreement.
 On 6 August 2020 Malaysia and New Zealand completed an Exchange of Letters to amend Article 1 of Annex 3 of the Malaysia New Zealand Free Trade Agreement.
-The amendment to Annex 3 enterred into force on 1 October 2020.
+The amendment to Annex 3 entered into force on 1 October 2020.

 In 2012, Malaysia was New Zealand's eighth-largest trading partner with Malaysia's exports comprising petroleum, computer and television equipment and palm oil worth around NZ$1.84 Billion, while New Zealand exports to Malaysia stood at NZ$888 million, consisting of dairy products, meat and scrap metal.
-A free trade agreement between the two countries was signed on 26 October 2009 in Kuala Lumpur, and enterred into force in August 2010.
-Many New Zealand companies have a significant presence in Malaysia, primarily in the food, telecommunications and ICTs sectors.
+A free trade agreement between the two countries was signed on 26 October 2009 in Kuala Lumpur, and entered into force in August 2010.
+Many New Zealand companies have a significant presence in Malaysia, primarily in the food, telecommunications and ICT sectors.
 The Free Trade Agreement aimed to encourage two-way investment between Malaysia and New Zealand.

-The total bilateral trade between two countries in 2016 stood at US$1.42 billion with exports amounted to US$730 million, while imports amounted to US$680 million.
-In 2017, the two countries expressed their interest to expand the collaboration in ICTs and tourism sectors.
-In the same year, New Zealand economic relations with Malaysia is also being discovered in other areas such as food (mainly dairies products) and beverage sector and both countries announced their intention to fosters stronger business and cultural links between them.
-A cultural exchange between Māori and the indigenous people of the Malaysian state of Sabah have been held in Kota Kinabalu.
-New Zealand welcomed a group of 15 delegates from the Malaysian state of Sarawak government for a meeting held in April 2019, to share and discuss common indigenous interests and co-operation.
+The total bilateral trade between two countries in 2016 stood at US$1.42 billion.
+Exports amounted to US$730 million, while imports amounted to US$680 million.
+In 2017, the two countries expressed their interest to expand the collaboration in the ICT and tourism sectors.
+In the same year, New Zealand economic relations with Malaysia were also being discovered in other areas such as the food (mainly dairy products) and beverage sector and both countries announced their intention to foster stronger business and cultural links between them.
+A cultural exchange between Māori and the indigenous people of the Malaysian state of Sabah had been held in Kota Kinabalu.
+New Zealand welcomed a group of 15 government delegates from the Malaysian state of Sarawak for a meeting held in April 2019 to share and discuss common indigenous interests and co-operation.

 Education relations

-Under the Colombo Plan, a large numbers of Malaysian students have were given the opportunity to study in New Zealand.
-New Zealand are working to attract more students from Malaysia as part of the country efforts to promote it as a first choice for foreign study.
+Under the Colombo Plan, a large number of Malaysian students were given the opportunity to study in New Zealand.
+New Zealand is working to attract more students from Malaysia as part of the country efforts to promote it as a first choice for foreign study.
 An arrangement on higher education co-operation was signed between the two countries in 2013.
-In 2019, further education relations are reinforced between New Zealand and the Malaysian State of Sarawak.
+In 2019, further education relations were reinforced between New Zealand and the Malaysian state of Sarawak.